prosthetichead/GarlicPress/README.md

 * Backup save game files

 ## Not Yet but Coming Soon Features
-* Copy files from the Rom Folders
+* Copy files from the Rom Folders back to your pc
-* Auto Backup when device is connected
+* Auto Backup when a device is connected
 * Speed up backups (only backup changes)
 * Restore Saves
 * Rename Files